gusinacio/gusinacio/PROJECTS.md

 - [regular-language-automata](https://github.com/flametuner/regular-language-automata): Complete program that creates Deterministic Finite Automatons and test them.
 - [computational-graphics](https://github.com/flametuner/computational-graphics): Learning process of Computational Graphics, drawing modes, calculations, using Qt and Python.
+- [hyperx-keyboard-rgb](https://github.com/K4CZP3R/hyperx-keyboard-rgb): This is a fork of a project that aimed to control the colors of the keyboard, and I adapted for my model.

 ### 🔧 C and C++